Japan government panel requests 3 prefectures enact measures to curb COVID

-Passersby wearing protective face masks, amid the coronavirus disease (COVID-19) pandemic, walk at a shopping arcade in the prefectural capital Naha, on the southern island of Okinawa, Okinawa prefecture, Japan, October 24, 2021.
-Picture taken October 24, 2021.
+FILE PHOTO: People wearing protective face masks, amid the coronavirus disease (COVID-19) pandemic, walk along the Kokusai-dori in the prefectural capital Naha, on the southern island of Okinawa, Okinawa prefecture, Japan, October 25, 2021.
+Picture taken October 25, 2021.
 REUTERS/Issei Kato

 January 7, 2022